2010 World Touring Car Championship: Races

-Standings
+Championship standings

 Drivers' Championship

 † — Drivers did not finish the race, but were classified as they completed over 90% of the race distance.

 Manufacturers' Championship

 The Manufacturers’ title was awarded to the highest scoring manufacturer, taking into account the results obtained by the two best placed cars per manufacturer at each race.
 All other cars of that same manufacturer were considered invisible as far as scoring points was concerned.

 Yokohama Independents' Trophy

 Eligibility for the award was determined by championship promoter KSO, taking into account the team's record, the driver's record and the car's technical characteristics.